Last Updated on October 2, 2021 by

 7. A team can only hold on to the ball for 30 seconds without shooting at the opponent’s goal.

-8. A point is gotten when a goal is scored.
+8. A point is earned when a goal is scored.
 A goal is scored when the ball is thrown completely under the crossbar and between the goalposts.

 9. There are two major types of fouls in the game.
 The ordinary fouls and major fouls.
 Players are excluded from the game after having more than three major fouls.